ashwinvin/AutoSploit/README.md

-# Hyper_ninja
+# Hypersploit
 A great ssh and ftp bruteforce automator tool